clouren/SLIP_LU/SLIP_LU/README.md

          matrix and right hand side vector file.
 This code can output the final solution to a user specified output file in either double precision or full precision rational numbers.
-If you intend to use SLIP LU within another program, please refer to examples for help with this.
+If you intend to use SLIP LU within another program, refer to examples for help with this.

 ./SLIPLU followed by the listed args: